Digital advertising is going through an identity crisis.

 Identity is used throughout the entire campaign lifecycle, and it’s important for marketers to look for a partner who can provide them with a unified pre, mid, and post-campaign ID or one who integrates with other solutions to create a full-funnel view.

-Why is it important to ensure identity is used with consumer privacy in mind?
+Why is it important to ensure digital identity is used with consumer privacy in mind?

 Privacy has become as important as identity when it comes to creating digital experiences that promote brand loyalty.
 Consumers are increasingly aware that their data is being collected to shape these experiences, and it’s crucial that they also understand why that happens and be given control over how much they’re comfortable with sharing.
 Operating with their consent is the only way to build trust and earn loyalty.